 Pharynx: A large wide chamber opens through five vertical slits called internal gills slits which open into gills.
 The mucous membrane contains numerous denticles to prevent the escape of prey.

-Stomach: it is “J” shaped tube divided into two parts:
+Stomach: it is a “J” shaped tube divided into two parts:

-- Blind Sac: At the end of cardiac stomach starts there us a small, outgrowth called blind sac of unknown function
+- Blind Sac: At the end of the cardiac stomach starts there is a small, outgrowth called a blind sac of unknown function